shocking truth web hosting

 • Read the Acceptable Use Policy for exact inode and database caps.

-• Run a free load test (k6 or Loader.io) before launch to find the real ceiling.
+• Run a free load test with k6 or Loader.io before launch.

 • Cache aggressively with Cloudflare’s free tier to cut requests by 60%.